hozn/coilmq/README.md

 At a high-level, this project aims to:

-* Provide a correct and functional STOMP implementation (see note below on v1.1).
+* Provide a correct and functional STOMP implementation
 * Be well documented.
 * Be easy to extend. (e.g. write new auth backend, queue storage)
 * Be well tested.

-Note that as of 3/31/2011 there is a version 1.1 of the STOMP protocol.
-Currently this is not supported by CoilMQ (but the plan is to add support).

 Take a look at the [Roadmap](https://github.com/hozn/coilmq/wiki/Roadmap) for more details.